gb-it/codejam-cap-nodejs/exercises/03/readme.md

 found 0 vulnerabilities
 ```

-Note: The `--save-dev` option here (short form: `-D`) causes the information about the dependency to the `sqlite3` package to be written to a separate section of the `package.json` file, that describes dependencies relating to the development process rather than the runtime operation.
+Note: The `--save-dev` option here (short form: `-D`) causes the information about the dependency to the `sqlite3` package to be written to a separate section of the `package.json` file, which describes dependencies relating to the development process rather than the runtime operation.
 Here we're assuming that SQLite is being employed for development and testing purposes only.

 :point_right: Explore the `cds deploy` command like this: